mustakshif/Asri/README.md

 * Updated the position of the add button and the overall switch button for the `Code Snippet` dialog and unified it.
 * Adjusted the position of the search bar in the `Recent documents` dialog.
 * Unified the prompt text color of text fields.

-### v1.1.7

-* Fixed the rounded corner style of the icon background in the text editing toolbar.
-* Simplified the dialog shadow and some effects to improve performance.
-* Optimized the adaptive width style of the sidebar navigation in `Settings`.

 Check all updates here 👉 [CHANGELOG](./CHANGELOG.md)